/r/propaganda

 Still we think, most of us, that now it's different(!)

 Please: before answering consider if you're trolling or not.
-If you want to answer with "Putinist", Russia-lover or anything like that, you show not only that you haven't read the post properly, you show that you are either part of a system that needs to change, or so indoctrinated that you basically live in a fantasy-world based on lies and do the work that propaganda is made to do: spread the narrative.
+If you want to answer with "Putinist", Russia-lover or anything like that, you show not only that you haven't read the post properly, you show that you are either part of a system that needs to change (PR/propaganda), or so indoctrinated that you basically live in a fantasy-world based on lies and do the work that propaganda is made to do: spread the narrative.

-If most people knew the deception we're subject for, and could recognize it, we wouldn't be so suggestible as most of us are.
+If most people knew the deception we're subject to, and could recognize it, we wouldn't be so suggestible as most of us are.
 Frankly I believe we're all brainwashed in some form, but the worst form is from the institutions most of us trust - and many of us would be willing to die for (which is definitely a part of the brainwashing btw).

 Here is that BBC-documentary on propaganda again, it's a great intro to the subject (at the very least save it to watch later:) https://youtu.be/eJ3RzGoQC4s?si=iJ-f8R9CwDT8Xifv